-As employees get older in the trades, employers are looking for new employees to replace retiring employees.
-The training provided by Motive-Action will qualify you for careers in the high demand trades sector.
+As the current workforce gets closer to the age of retirement, employers are looking for new employees to fill open positions and move up within companies.
+The training provided by Motive Action will qualify you for careers in the high-demand trades sector.

 The program will provide entry-level training and work experience in the following occupations:

 Duties: Automotive Service Technicians perform preventative maintenance, diagnosis of faulty operation, and repairs on automotive vehicles and light trucks.
 They adjust, test, and repair engines, steering systems, braking systems, drive trains, vehicle suspensions, air-conditioning systems, electrical systems and electronic control circuits, and perform wheel alignments.
 In large shops, they sometimes specialize in repairing, rebuilding and servicing specific parts.
 In smaller shops, Auto Techs may work on a wider variety of repair jobs.

 Most Automotive Service Technicians work a 40-hour, five-day week.
 Some evening, weekend, or holiday work may be required.
 The work is sometimes noisy and dirty, and there is some risk of injury involved due to running equipment and exhaust gases.
 Automotive Service Technicians may be required to lift parts and equipment weighing up to 25 kilograms.

 Heavy Equipment Technicians

 Duties: Heavy Equipment Technicians repair, overhaul, and maintain mobile heavy equipment such as highway transport vehicles, construction and earth-moving equipment, tractors and mobile industrial equipment.
 Heavy Equipment Technicians may also specialize in engine overhaul, transmission and drive axle overhaul, hydraulic controls, electrical/electronics, air conditioning, and fuel injection.